Frustrated by the lack of imagination exhibited by today's synth manufacturers?

 Tired of the same yawn-inducing keyboards shown at each succeeding NAMM Show?
 HAD IT with the boringly predictable "me too" designs "The Big 5" ( i.e: Roland, Korg, Yamaha, Casio and Kurzweil ) dish out every year?
 If so, then check out the concept-sketches below.
 They're "different".
-Question is: would you buy any of them?
+Question is: Would you buy them?

 Below are some design concept sketches I've done over the years.
 They're drawings of synths and electronic music products I wish existed today -but don't.
 They reflect my frustration with the "Synth Establishment" who insist upon giving us the same safe, boringly predicable "me too" designs every year.
 My concept drawings ( below ) fill specific niches the "Big Five" have completely ignored.